Climate change litigation: European Court of Human Rights

+Verein KlimaSeniorinnen Schweiz v.
+Switzerland (2024) was a landmark case of the European Court of Human Rights in which the court ruled that Switzerland violated the European Convention on Human Rights by failing to adequately address climate change.
+It is the first case in which an international court has ruled that state inaction related to climate change violates human rights.

+United Nations

+On 29 March 2023, the United Nations adopted a resolution calling for the International Court of Justice (ICJ) to "strengthen countries' obligations to curb warming and protect communities from climate disaster".
+In 2025 ICJ was expected to issue a decision clarifying legal requirements on states to respond to the climate crisis and articulating consequences that countries should face for failure to meet those requirements.
+In July 2025, the ICJ has said in an advisory opinion, a "clean, healthy and sustainable environment" is a human right, and that failing to protect the planet from the impacts of climate change may be a violation of international law.

 By country

 Australia

 As of February 2020, Australia had the second most number of cases pending in the world, with almost 200 cases.

 Cases in Australia include Torres Strait Islanders v.
 Australia (2019), in which the United Nations Human Rights Committee found that the Australian government had violated the Islanders' human rights by failure to act on climate change, Youth Verdict v.
 Waratah Coal (2020), and Sharma v.
 Minister for the Environment (2020), in which eight young people unsuccessfully argued for an injunction against the expansion of a Whitehaven coal mine.

 Belgium

 In June 2021, after a six year long legal battle, the Court of First Instance ruled that the climate targets of the government of Belgium are too low and therefore "breached the right to life (article 2) and the right to respect for private and family life (article 8)" of the European Convention on Human Rights.